cong/yolov5_deepsort_tensorrt/README.md

 ## Speed

-The speeds of DeepSort depend on the target number in the picture.

-The following data are tested in the case of single target in the picture.

-the *X86* architecture with GTX 2080Ti :
+The following data are tested in the case of single target in the picture. the *X86* architecture with GTX 2080Ti :

 | Networks          | Without TensorRT      | With TensorRT          |